Deeds101/CYBR8420-project/Assurance_Cases.md

 ***None found***
 <br><br>

 ### *2.5 Assurance Case 5: Role-Based Access Control*

 ***E1 - Database Assurance Case*** \
-See 2.2 Assurance Case 2
+See 1.2/2.2 Assurance Case 2

 ***E2: Roles set by Admins*** \
 In the ITFlow demo site, you can create user accounts if you are logged in as an administrator.

 ***E3 - Manual testing in the demo environment*** \
 I went into the demo site to test for IDOR and SSRF vulnerabilities and could not escalate my privileges on that site.
 I started by creating a new client logging into the client page and inspecting the element on a browser to see if there were any vulnerabilities in the webpage that I could exploit.
-Then i put the webpage in a burpsuite environment to see if I could see anything while crawling the page.
+Then I put the webpage in a burpsuite environment to see if I could see anything while crawling the page.
 I was not able to find anything.

 ***E4 - Resolved by devs*** \